 Enjoy the spring garden with our special guided walks and talks and explore the history of the beautiful Poem mausoleum, which is open on the last Tuesday of the month.

-The garden is open early, from 9am, throughout May and June, and late on Wednesday evenings (until 8pm) to give you more time to experience the fabulous late spring show.
-Breakfasts are served at the Pavilion tearoom, from 9am, for early birds.
-Dogs are also welcome on Wednesday evenings from 5pm-8pm.
+The garden is open early, from 9am, throughout May and June, to give you more time to experience the fabulous late spring show.
+The garden also opens late on Wednesday evenings (until 8pm) from April through to October.
+Dogs are welcome on Wag Wednesday evenings from 5pm-8pm.
 For details of spring events at the garden see our What's On listings here on the website.